UMM-CSci-Systems/Command-line-introduction-pre-lab/README.md

 Some people prefer more user-friendly options like `nano` or `pico`, but if you are starting from scratch it is not a bad idea to pick one with a tougher learning curve like `vim` or `emacs`.
 They are harder to learn at first, but offer much more powerful options later.
 Both `emacs` and `vim`, for example, provide powerful macro facilities that let you "record" and "play back" a sequence of keystrokes so you can quickly repeat a complex modification (something you couldn't do with search and replace) numerous times in a large file.

-Both Nic and Peter know both `emacs` and `vim`; Nic is likely to (still) use `emacs` these days, while Peter typically uses `vim` now.
+Both Nic and Peter know both `emacs` and `vim`; Nic is likely to (still) use `emacs`, while Peter typically uses `vim`.
 There are long and drawn out religious wars between fans of the two editors which we will not enter into.
 We will point out a few differences, however:

 - Almost every version of linux or unix comes with `vi` "out of the box".
 Because of this, `vim` is set to be the default editor in a lot of systems.
 This alone is reason to know at least the bare basics of `vim` since you're almost guaranteed to find yourself in it at some point, and it would be nice if you could at least save and exit without hurting yourself.
 - Emacs is big, which is why it isn't a default part of many small Linux installs.
 It has a Turing complete scripting language and in many ways was designed to provide an entire "windowing" user environment before we had "real" GUI windowing environments.
 This obviously cuts both ways – you can use the `elisp` scripting language to do crazy complex customizations and extensions, but we don't know anyone who knows and uses more than a fraction of `emacs`' power.
 - `vim` is _modal_ and `emacs` isn't.
 In `vim` you have different modes; in "normal" mode you can navigate manipulate text, for example, where you need to switch to "insert" mode to just type text.
 Different people respond to in very different ways to this kind of modality; lots of people (including Peter) don't mind it at all, where it drives Nic crazy.
 - `vim` tries to improve efficiency by having the most commonly used navigation keys on the "home row" (the position at which a touch-typist's hands rest).
 The arrow-keys still work as expected in `vim` (not necessarily in `vi` however).
 Again, some people love this, and some people hate it.

-The Internet is awash in materials on both editors:
+The Internet is awash in materials (and arguments pro and con) on both editors:

 - The [VIM adventures tutorial](http://vim-adventures.com/) was fun (although it is **now** pay-to-play if you want to save your progress)
 - A Wikibook: ["Learning the vi Editor"](https://en.wikibooks.org/wiki/Learning_the_vi_Editor)